National Radioactive Waste Management Facility - Transport

-The radioactive waste must be encased in multiple layered containers to provide an appropriate level of radiation shielding and security.
+The radioactive waste must be encased in multiple layered containers to provide an appropriate level of radiation shielding, safety and security.

 Radioactive waste packages go through a strict testing method before they can be used.
-The majority of which are tested to show they are able to withstand:
+The majority of these are tested to show they are able to withstand:

 - a 1.2 metre drop test onto hard surface

-- a stacking test with a weight five times that of the package is pressed upon it
+- a stacking test with a weight five times that of the package pressed upon it

 - a water spray test (to simulate exposure to rainfall)